BLIS is activated when the engine is started. The indicator lamps in the door panels flash three times when BLIS is activated.

 The system can be deactivated/activated after starting the engine with one press on the BLIS button.

-Some combinations of the selected equipment leave no vacant space for a button in the centre console - in which case the function is operated in the car's menu systemMY CAR.
+Some combinations of the selected equipment leave no vacant space for a button in the centre console - in which case the function is handled by the car's menu systemMY CAR.

 When BLIS is deactivated, the lamp in the button extinguishes and a message is shown in the combined instrument panel.